girish-07/CanquestFrontend/README.md

 Visual Studio Code

 ## How To Run This
-Navigate to the root folder and give http-server
+Navigate to the root folder and give the command http-server in the terminal

 ## NOTE TO THE CONTRIBUTORS
 Please add the tech stacks or any specifications.
 Keep documenting the tools used along with the versions.
 Please use stable version.